As part of its duty to serve and protect the public interest, the College is required to have a formal fitness to practise process.

 For comprehensive information on fitness to practise procedures, please review Part III of the Act.

 The Fitness to Practise Committee hears and determines matters referred to it by the Complaints Committee, the Executive Committee or Council following an inquiry into a member’s health.
 This is referred to as a “health inquiry.”
 The Fitness to Practise Committee is responsible for determining whether a member is incapacitated, and if so, what terms, conditions or limitations should be placed on the member’s certificate of registration.
 The Fitness to Practise Committee is composed of experienced social workers and social service workers as well as members of the public.

 The Fitness to Practise Committee may, after a hearing, find a member of the College to be incapacitated if, in its opinion, the member is suffering from a physical or mental condition or disorder such that,

-If the Committee finds a member to be incapacitated, it shall make an order doing one or more of the following:
+If the Committee finds a member to be incapacitated, it can make a number of orders including:

-- Directing the Registrar to suspend the member’s certificate for a specified period, not exceeding 24 months.
+- Suspending the member’s certificate for a specified period, not exceeding 24 months.

 Procedure on hearings

 The College and the member of the College who is alleged to be incapacitated are the parties to the hearing.

 Fitness to Practise Committee hearings are closed to the public unless the person who is alleged to be incapacitated requests otherwise.